 Since it is early in January and I am excited about getting off on a good foot in the new year, I was hoping I would have a terrific thought to write about this week.
-Unfortunately, I don't.
-I am not ready to share another leadership story this week; that has to wait because I said I would not share a story every week.
+Unfortunately, I don't..
 The last 24 hours has been full of strange, unplanned, inconvenient things that have interrupted my typical preparation for writing the weekly blog.
 One would think I could string these things together into some meaningful message for you, but I'm just not sure about that.
 Perhaps I will just process these events out loud and see what comes of it ... for me ... for you.

 Last night - We have two lovely Siberian Huskies, Skye and C'yana.
 If you know anything about huskies, you know that they are not good off leash.
 That's putting it mildly.
 When you buy a husky, you know that you will never have your dog off leash outside of your house.
 Imagine my panic last night about 10 p.m. as I took the "girls" out to potty and all of a sudden I realized that Skye was out in the yard much further than the 15 foot leash would allow her to go.
 That was because she was not actually on a leash.
 I had gone through the motions of putting the leash on her, but failed to get it over her head so when I opened the door and let her out, she was free to run.
 She discovered that she was untethered about the same time I did.
 As I called her name to come in, she first looked at me and then at the moon and then at the squirrel running across the back of the yard and then ... she took off running.
 It was a beautiful sight!
 What is prettier than a white and black husky bounding through fresh fallen snow?
 I'll tell you what's prettier - that same thing happening with the dog being on a leash so that she couldn't follow the squirrel wherever the squirrel decided to run.
 So, there we are - me in my pjs and slippers on the back deck and Skye running through the still winter night.
 Unlike the me of 10 years ago, I didn't panic or scream or react badly.
 I took our other dog in the house and calmly said to my husband, "Skye is out in the backyard or someone's backyard without a leash on."
 He said, "Intentionally?"
 At the time, I thought that was a really stupid question, but I simply responded "No, I messed up.
 Please help me bring her home."
 Without going into the details of the rescue, suffice it to say, that she came home due to his help and it all had a happy ending.